 As for Bernard Matthews, we’ve seen no change to the quaint, rolling fields featured on the brand’s packaging – despite the fact that the vast majority of turkeys are reared entirely indoors.
 No change either to the charming countryside scenes on the labels of Richmond sausages – scenes that could easily mislead customers into believing most UK pigs spend their lives frolicking in such fields.
 The reality?
 Around 60% of UK pigs are forced to give birth and raise their piglets in cages, confined in intensive conditions for weeks on end.

 The evidence is clear: once consumers know the full story, many of us choose higher welfare.
 Take eggs, for example.
 Compassion supporters were part of a hard-fought campaign that, in 2004, resulted in the introduction of mandatory egg labelling across Europe.
 By law, egg producers and retailers now have to clearly label whether hens have been raised in caged, barn, free range or organic systems.

-Consumers finally had the full picture, and started buying higher welfare eggs as a result.
+Since then, cage-free egg production has doubled, from accounting for 31% of the market in 2003 to 60% today.
+Consumers were finally given the full picture, and started buying higher welfare eggs as a result.

-- Join us in calling on the Government to introduce honest labelling for all meat and dairy products
+- Sign the petition to call on the Government to introduce mandatory method of production labelling for all meat and dairy products

 - Read our guide to existing voluntary labelling and assurance schemes

-- Find our more about Labelling Matters, our collaboration with leading animal welfare organisations to drive method of production labelling
+You can also find out about Labelling Matters, our collaboration with leading animal welfare organisations to drive method of production labelling.